Indigenous Land Management Calculator

 With the low budget distributed to ILs management, the federal and local government alone does not provide enough financial support to build or improve the infrastructure and objectives established by the PGTAs.
 Many NGOs and international organizations are working to address this budget shortfall, in order to support the PGTAs goals.

-The cost model will predict values for improvements in eight strategic areas included in the majority of the PGTAs in the region: governance; inspection and protection; cultural strengthening; income generation; food sovereignty; infrastructure (energy, communication and transport); education; health and sanitation.
-In addition to presenting the costs involved in achieving these improvements, our results will show how much, according to these priority areas, the PGTAs are already implemented – varying by degrees from “not implemented” to “well implemented”.
+The cost model predicts values for improvements in eight strategic areas included in the majority of the PGTAs in the region: governance; inspection and protection; cultural strengthening; income generation; food sovereignty; infrastructure (energy, communication and transport); education; health and sanitation.
+In addition to presenting the costs involved in achieving these improvements, our results show how much, according to these priority areas, the PGTAs are already implemented – varying by degrees from “not implemented” to “well implemented”.

 In the future, this tool can be adapted for other regions outside the Xingu area and can be used in strategic planning for the management and protection of ILs in Brazil.
 By improving the management of these areas, our goal is to contribute to the overall conservation of the Amazon rainforest and the sovereignty of the communities stewarding their ancestral land.